Robert T. Ross

 He is a retired naval officer who piloted aircraft carriers and guided missile cruisers before directing public affairs for the United States Sixth Fleet, encompassing naval operations ashore and at sea in the Mediterranean, European and North African areas of responsibility.
 He also served as a spokesman at the Pentagon and was director of community and media relations for the United States Atlantic Fleet, coordinating public affairs for over 250 ships homeported at 13 major naval bases.

 He holds an M.A. in National Security and Strategy from the U.S. Naval War College in Newport, RI. and an M.A. in Public Policy and Administration from the University of Connecticut.
 As a former City Administrator for the City of Cripple Creek, Colorado, and former First Selectman (Mayor) of the Town of Salem, Connecticut, he has decades of experience in federal, state and municipal government.
-He is a Board Member of the national Association of Defense Communities, Trustee of the Chamber of Commerce of Eastern Connecticut, and former Commissioner on the Connecticut Maritime Commission.
+He is President of the national Association of Defense Communities, Trustee of the Chamber of Commerce of Eastern Connecticut, and former Commissioner on the Connecticut Maritime Commission.
 He is a former Adjunct Professor of Public Policy in the UCONN Graduate School and recipient of the UCONN Distinguished Alumni award for continued commitment and excellence in public administration.